 What You Get:

-For more detailed requirements and the process to enter the Honors Seminar Program, refer to the Prospective Honors Students page.
+For more detailed requirements and the process to enter the Honors Seminar Program, refer to the following "How to Apply" page.

-Students entering UT-Martin with a minimum ACT composite score of 28 and a 3.5 or higher GPA are guaranteed to receive the Chancellor's Award of $3000 per year for four years.
-The student must maintain a 3.20 GPA at the end of every academic year, and must qualify as a full-time student by taking at least 12 credit hours of courses per semester.
-The student must enroll in an Honors Seminar course each semester and complete the Honors Core Curriculum over the four years.
+Students entering UT-Martin with a minimum ACT composite score of 28 and a 3.5 or higher GPA will receive the Chancellor's Award of $3000 per year for four years as long as program standards are met.
+The student must maintain all requirements, and must qualify as a full-time student by taking at least 12 credit hours of courses per semester.

 The Dean's Scholarship is not an Honors scholarship, but its recipients have the option of participating in the Honors Seminar Program.
 The Dean's Scholarship is awarded to students with an ACT composite score of 25-27 and GPA of 3.5 or higher.
 Dean's Scholarship recipients are awarded a scholarship package of $1500 per year for four years.
 To maintain scholarship eligibility, the student must maintain a 3.0 GPA at the end of every academic year.

-Dean's Scholarship recipients who choose to participate in the Honors Seminar Program will complete the same academic requirements as Chancellor's Award recipients and be allowed to participate in all Honors-specific courses and functions.
+Dean's Scholarship recipients who choose to participate in the Honors Seminar Program must complete the same academic requirements as Chancellor's Award recipients to be allowed to participate in all Honors-specific courses and functions.